Piano Sonata No. 14 (Beethoven): I. Adagio sostenuto

-the renowned pianist Edwin Fischer suggests that this movement of this sonata is based on Mozart's "Ah Soccorso!
-Son Tradito" of his opera Don Giovanni, which comes just after the Commendatore’s murder.
+the renowned pianist Edwin Fischer suggests that this movement of this sonata is based on Mozart's "Ah soccorso!
+Son tradito" of his opera Don Giovanni, which comes just after the Commendatore's murder.
 He claims to have found, in the archives of the Wiener Musikverein, a sketch in Beethoven's handwriting of a few lines of Mozart's music (which bears the same characteristic triplet figuration) transposed to C♯ minor, the key of the sonata.
 "In any case, there is no romantic moon-light in this movement: it is rather a solemn dirge", writes Fischer.

 II.
 Allegretto

-The second movement is a relatively conventional scherzo in triple time, with the first section of the scherzo not repeated.
-It is a seeming moment of relative calm written in D♭ major, the more easily notated enharmonic equivalent of C♯ major, the parallel major of the first movement's key, C♯ minor.
+The second movement is a relatively conventional minuet in triple time, with the first section of the minuet not repeated.
+It is a seeming moment of relative calm written in D♭ major, the more easily notated enharmonic equivalent of C♯ major, the parallel major of the main work's key, C♯ minor.
+The slight majority of the movement is in piano (p), but a handful of sforzandos (sfz) and fortepianos (fp) helps to maintain the movement's cheerful disposition.
+It is the shortest of the movements and has been called the "less popular" interlude between the first and third movements.
 Franz Liszt is said to have described the second movement as "a flower between two chasms".
-The slight majority of the movement is in piano (p), but a handful of sforzandos (sfz) and fortepianos (fp) helps to maintain the movement's cheerful disposition.

-This movement is described by many as the least popular movement, as most people recognize the first movement and the third movement more.

 III.
 Presto agitato

 The stormy final movement (C♯ minor), in sonata form and common time, is the weightiest of the three, reflecting an experiment of Beethoven's (also carried out in the companion sonata Opus 27, No. 1 and later on in Opus 101), namely, placement of the most important movement of the sonata last.
 The writing has many fast arpeggios/broken chords, strongly accented notes, and fast alberti bass sequences that fall both into the right and left hands at various times.
-An effective performance of this movement demands lively and skillful playing, great stamina, and is significantly more demanding technically than the 1st and 2nd movements.
+An effective performance of this movement demands lively, skillful playing and great stamina, and is significantly more demanding technically than the 1st and 2nd movements.

 Of the final movement, Charles Rosen has written "it is the most unbridled in its representation of emotion.
 Even today, two hundred years later, its ferocity is astonishing".

 Beethoven's heavy use of sforzando (sfz) notes, together with just a few strategically located fortissimo (ff) passages, creates the sense of a very powerful sound in spite of the predominance of piano (p) markings throughout.